aws-samples/s3-restore-and-copy-progress-monitoring/README.md

 1. QuickSight subscription
 2. Athena DynamoDB Connector
 3. A S3 bucket for data that exceeds Lambda function limits
-4. S3 Event Notifications for Restore/Copy operations are currently not part of an existing workload
+4. S3 Event Notifications for Restore/Copy operations are currently not part of an existing workload.
+Otherwise, choose the Amazon EventBridge option

 ### Limitation
-The solution has been tested with AWS resources in the same account and region.
+The solution has been tested with all AWS resources in the same account and in same region.

 ### Deployment
 #### 1. Follow the steps to create a data source in Athena for DynamoDB